 Qualifying for Oil and Gas Bonds

-When a surety company issues a bond to a contract principal, it is literally betting its underwriting capital that the principal will perform as promised.
-This bet may be more risky or less risky, based on the type of bond and the qualifications of the principal.
+When a surety company issues a bond to a contract principal, it is literally betting its underwriting capital that the principal will perform the service as promised.
+This bet may be more risky or less risky, depending on the type of bond and the qualifications of the principal.
 Accordingly, surety companies must conduct careful due diligence to evaluate the level of risk for any particular principal and bond.

 How a Surety Company Evaluates Risk

 In the construction business, bond risks are limited to whether the contractor will finish the job on time, keep to the budget, fulfill all technical specifications, meet expectations for quality and duly pay all of its suppliers, sub-contractors and workers.
-The surety can make an informed judgement as to whether the contractor will meet these obligations by evaluating its financial condition and prior track record of project completion.
+The surety can make an informed judgment as to whether the contractor will meet these obligations by evaluating its financial condition and prior track record of project completion.

 Why Oil and Gas Drilling is Inherently Risky